-- ◆ If suitable local products/businesses were identified (e.g. milk), the strategy of splitting lots during the tendering process could potentially be adopted to overcome the issue of local businesses being able to only supply smaller quantities compared to the council requirements, following the approach of East Ayrshire and Argyll and Bute Councils.
-By doing that, businesses would be required to supply only one elements of the requirements i.e. a product or an area.
-This approach is likely to imply more resources from Procurement Service to tender and manage contracts, more resources from Facilities Service to manage multiple contracts and from Environmental Services if vetting and traceability processes had to be undertaken - ◆ The Council cannot award local providers without a competitive process, but tendering processes can be tailored with specific criteria that could give higher score to local businesses (e.g. community wealth building and sustainability criteria) - ◆ To meet the Council demand in terms of volume, opportunities of collaboration among businesses could also be explored - ♦ To overcome the issues of accreditations, business support provided by the Council and partners could be targeted to specific businesses (e.g. Business Grants, Business Gateway) - ♦ Cost of local food might be higher as seen in other local authorities engaged in local food procurement - Challenges perceived among suppliers also include the lack of capacity of businesses to engage with the public sector.
-However, support is available though the Supplier Development Programme who supports businesses in engaging with public sector procurement - ♦ In the short term, there are more opportunities to make progress with regards to local procurement for SLLC venues compared to other Council Resources.
+• if suitable local products/businesses were identified (eg, milk), the strategy of splitting lots during the tendering process could potentially be adopted to overcome the issue of local businesses being able to only supply smaller quantities compared to the Council requirements, following the approach of East Ayrshire and Argyll and Bute Councils.
+By doing that, businesses would be required to supply only one element of the requirements, ie, a product or an area.
+This approach is likely to imply more resources from Procurement Services to tender and manage contracts, more resources from Facilities Services to manage multiple contracts and from Environmental Services if vetting and traceability processes had to be undertaken

+- the Council cannot award local providers without a competitive process but tendering processes can be tailored with specific criteria that could give higher score to local businesses (eg, CWB and sustainability criteria) - ♦ to meet the Council demand in terms of volume, opportunities of collaboration among businesses could also be explored - ♦ to overcome the issues of accreditations, business support provided by the Council and partners could be targeted to specific businesses, (eg, Business Grants and Business Gateway) - ♦ cost of local food might be higher as seen in other local authorities engaged in local food procurement - challenges perceived among suppliers also include the lack of capacity of businesses to engage with the public sector.
+However, support is available thought the Supplier Development Programme who supports businesses in engaging with public sector procurement - ♦ in the short term, there are more opportunities to make progress with regards to local procurement for SLLC venues compared to other Council Resources.
 This is due to the type and scale of produce sold within these venues.
-For instance, among the companies who have expressed interest, five produce alcohol, two produce coffee and one produces tea - ♦ As illustrated in the table paragraph 6.2, subcontract opportunities are significant with the possibility for local small-scale providers to supply food to the largest suppliers (e.g. Brakes, Muller or Campbell Meat)
+For instance, among the companies who have expressed interest, five produce alcohol, two produce coffee and one produces tea - ◆ as illustrated in the table Section 6.2, subcontract opportunities are significant with the possibility for local small-scale providers to supply food to the largest suppliers (eg, Brakes, Muller or Campbell Meat)